-Philo of Alexandria was born in 20 B.C., or thereabouts, and died in A.D.
-50—so his period covers the life of Jesus Christ.
+Philo of Alexandria was born in 20 BC, or thereabouts, and died in AD 50—so his period covers the life of Jesus Christ.
 Philo is an interesting figure, a Jew with a Greek name, part of the world of “Hellenized” Judaism.

-Foundation of a Faith
+Foundation of the Christian Faith

 Does not the very nature of things teach you that if a man has long hair, it is a disgrace to him?

-Bridging Faith and Philosophy
+Stoicism: Bridging Faith and Philosophy

 Stoicism offers the obvious proofs for this—consider only the lawfulness of the cosmos itself.
 In Stoic teaching, particularly later Stoic teaching, knowledge of this kind of divine influence is one of the very preconceptions that a rational being has.

-Rational Plan for the Cosmos?
+Stoicism: A Rational Plan for the Cosmos?

-Now, Saint Cyprian, in the 3rd century, would base his arguments for universal brotherhood and the wrongfulness of cruelty to slaves on just this Stoic theory of human rationality.
-Slaves, as human beings, are composites of just those elements of matter and psychic energy that render any being a “human” being and, as such, the member of the common family of such beings.
+Saint Cyprian, in the 3rd century, would base his arguments for universal brotherhood and the wrongfulness of cruelty to slaves on just this Stoic theory of human rationality.
+Slaves, as human beings, are composites of just those elements of matter and psychic energy that render any being a “human” being and, as such, a member of the common family of such beings.
 This, of course, is Stoic from start to finish.
-In these several respects, the Christian fathers were able to argue that certain ultimate truths are actually part of the intuitive resources of our very rationality, gaining for us, as a brotherhood, a special standing within the natural order.
+In these several respects, the Christian fathers were able to argue that certain ultimate truths are part of the intuitive resources of our very rationality, gaining for us, as a brotherhood, a special standing within the natural order.

-For the cosmos to remain lawfully ordered, there must be the constant participation of the Logos itself—so there is an immediate presence of the divine agency in the cosmos, which is to say that the God of the Stoics, though not the personal God of Christianity and Judaism, is not remote from the affairs of the world, but integral to those affairs.
+For the cosmos to remain lawfully ordered, there must be the constant participation of the Logos itself—so there is an immediate presence of the divine agency in the cosmos, which is to say that the God of the Stoics, though not the personal God of Christianity and Judaism, is not remote from the affairs of the world but integral to those affairs.
 The events of the physical and natural world are dynamic, and these must record, again, the constant participation of the divine fire, the Logos, the creative force.
-There’s that Stoic bridge to Christianity.
+There’s the Stoic bridge to Christianity.

 Let’s put these notions together, and if we do so, we reach the possibility of a physically present and knowable God.
-That is, you get something not unlike the God of the Hebrews, having a rational plan and order of things, being present in the world, revealing himself through his works, and working on matter, on the physics of reality, in a divine way to realize divine purposes.
+We get something not unlike the God of the Hebrews, having a rational plan and order of things, being present in the world, revealing himself through his works, and working on matter, on the physics of reality, in a divine way to realize divine purposes.

 Reconciling Competing Views

-The Jews, the Christians, and the Jewish Christians deny the materiality of God as envisaged by Stoic philosophy; so, here we have a bind of sorts—a Stoic philosophical authority for a rational plan, something that is active and present in the world, something that makes the world conform to the scheme, but, at the same time, not something revealed directly to human intelligence.
+The Jews, the Christians, and the Jewish Christians deny the materiality of God as envisaged by Stoic philosophy; here we have a bind of sorts: A Stoic philosophical authority for a rational plan, something that is active and present in the world, something that makes the world conform to the scheme, but, at the same time, not something revealed directly to human intelligence.
 This is a problem.

-Again, now, the “God of the Stoics,” this “divine fire,” is not knowable as such.
+Again, the “God of the Stoics,” this “divine fire,” is not knowable as such.
 The reconciliation with the Hebrew account is: “God made man.”
 How does the creative fire order and organize things?

 Consult the Ten Commandments; these come directly from God.
-And what are these commandments?
-They are laws of life.
+These commandments are laws of life.
 They call for pious respect for the God of all, for the recognition that reality is a created reality, that it is an ordered affair that represents the perfected nature of whatever creative energy brought it about.
 Nothing is to be placed in the scale of value than what has brought everything about.
 “First, I am the Lord thy God,” do you see?

-Now, why would such an entity do all this?
+Why would such an entity do all this?
 This is something Stoicism, at least early and middle Stoicism, tends to leave unanswered, and that the Jewish Christians will answer.
 The cosmic creation is not undertaken for no reason at all.
 You don’t order the universe; you don’t impose lawfulness on the affairs of matter.
 You don’t give it shape and form.
 You don’t give it function.
 You don’t undertake the construction of everything there is through a perfect understanding of all possibilities unless—what?
 Unless the Creator has—and takes—an interest in this.